Jonathan Aranda Preview, Player Props: Rays vs. Mariners

 Jonathan Aranda At The Plate

-- Aranda has a double, a triple, a home run and nine walks while batting .225.
+- Aranda is batting .250 with two doubles, a triple, a home run and nine walks.

-- Aranda has a base hit in nine of 17 games played this year (52.9%), but no multi-hit games.
+- Aranda has picked up a hit in 10 games this year (55.6%), including one multi-hit game.

 - He has homered in one game this year.